 If your skin stings when you apply products, itches, or has blotchy patches or diffuse (general) redness, it may be sensitised.

-Sensitive skin (apart from actual allergies) is often very dehydrated skin, rather than a skin type in its own right.
-Such sensitivity is caused by long-term dehydration from harsh skin care or irritation from potent products.
+This skin issue (apart from when it’s trigged by actual allergies to products) is often because of extreme dehydration from harsh skin care or irritation from potent products.
 This can include habits like over-cleansing and using products containing irritating plant extracts or alcohol.

 Repeated irritation and dehydration in this way can sensitise the skin to the most bland moisturisers – even plain water!
 Things that are normally fine will begin to sting.

 Are you are using bar soap or body wash on your face, washing more than twice daily, standing under very hot shower water, or not using a moisturiser?
-If so, and you believe that your skin is ‘sensitive’, it could be that it just needs to be treated with a little more care.
+If so, and you believe that your skin is just ‘sensitive’ by nature, it could be that it just needs to be treated with a little more care.